ljjTYJR/PapersReading/notes/TEASER-Fast and Certifiable Point Cloud.md

   - Robust Registration

-    - RANSAC: efficiency without noise but sensitive to noise.
+    - RANSAC: efficiency without noise but sensitivity to noise.

 - **Simultaneous Pose and Correspondence Methods**